 Main Exhibition Galleries

-Large print labels for Millet and Modern Art will be available online and upon request at the Taylor Hall Information Center.
+Large-print labels for Millet and Modern Art are available online and upon request at the Taylor Hall Information Center.

 Audio Guide Transcript

-A transcript of the audio guide for the exhibition will be available online and upon request at the Taylor Hall Information Center.
+A transcript of the audio guide for the exhibition are available online and upon request at the Taylor Hall Information Center.